SaarthShah/PowerOutagePredection/README.md

 </ul>

-<b>Therefore for this study we will be building a multi-class classifier to predict 'CAUSE.CATEGORY.'
-To test this model we will be using the F-1 score as a metric to test the strength of our classifier due to the following reasons:</b>
+<b>Therefore for this study we will be building a multi-class classifier to predict `CAUSE.CATEGORY.` To test this model we will be using the F-1 score as a metric to test the strength of our classifier due to the following reasons:</b>

 <ul>
     <li>The proportion of power outages in our dataset caused due to severe weather were around 0.497392, so if our classifier simply always predicts 'severe weather' as a category then it might achieve a high accuracy.
 However, as we account for both recall and precision in F-1 score, it will be a better test to gauge the strength of our classifier.</li>